niaid/Gene_Regulatory_Networks/0_setup_stage.md

 make an alias of the “launch_geworkbench_macosx_16G.command” file from the unzipped folder to the desktop for easy deployment.

+configure the geWorkbench to have ARACNE configured for analysis.
+Tools-->Component Configuration-->check the box on ARACNe Analysis

 # Julia language installation,
 https://julialang.org/downloads/
 once installed, evoke Julia,